SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

     knowledge can effect different problem-solving, in which case a rule based on the original problem-solving would be incorrect.
-2.  **Justification for a memory recall is opaque to agent** EBC does not have access to the reasoning behind why a piece of knowledge was recalled from a memory system.
+2.  **Justification for a memory recall is opaque to agent** EBBS does not have access to the reasoning behind why a piece of knowledge was recalled from a memory system.
 For example, consider the case of a semantic memory that is recalled because it has the highest level of activation at a particular time.
 In a future